 To start setting spiritual goals, explore your beliefs and consider the big questions that you want answered, such as what is your why?
 Do some self-reflection and meditation to try to set yourself in the right direction in making these goals.
 There are also some tools and podcasts out there to help you explore your spirituality.

 Keep in mind that your SMART goals should be so specific that you can’t really read someone else’s example and apply it directly to your life.
 You have your own unique career, health and financial needs, relationships, etc.–so your SMART goals will not be identical to anyone else’s.
-However, we can look at some examples of goals to set in the new year that you can turn into SMART goals to tailor them to fit your unique situation in these seven areas of your life.
+However, we can look at some examples of goals or resolutions to set in the new year that you can turn into SMART goals to tailor them to fit your unique situation in these seven areas of your life.

 23 Examples of Goals to Set for 2023 to Improve Your Life

 1. Take a 30 minute walk during your lunch break three times per week to add more physical activity to a potentially otherwise sedentary day.

 If your goal is to improve your physical health and reduce stress, stepping away from your desk to get some fresh air and sunlight is a good place to start.